comphist/norma/README.md

 #### Other platforms

-* Norma was developed on Linux and will not work on non-Unix platforms
+* Norma was developed on Linux and will not work on non-Unix platforms.
 * Compilation with clang will probably work but is untested.